logan-bobo/personal_site/site/content/posts/blog/post.md

 ## Building out the infrastructure

-As defined in the architechure diagram above, everything in the blue box we are going to be deploying using terraform.
+As defined in the architechure diagram above, everything in the blue box we are going to be deploying using `Terraform`.

 - S3 bucket
 - Cloud Front distrobution